SubleXBle/Debian-Updater/README.md

 ./Debian-Updater.sh [-OPTION1 -OPTION2 etc.]

 ### Options
-+ "-h", --help : Displays a help page with the available options.
++ ""-h"", --help : Displays a help page with the available options.
 + -s, --silent : Suppresses console output; the log file is still created.
 + -o, --onlyupdate : Only updates the package sources (apt-get update) without updating the packages.
 + -n, --no-autoremove : No autoremove will be performed.